lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Point Mappings.md

 layout: default
 nav_order: 21007
 parent: Master Data
-title: Point Mappings (Freight Locations)
+title: Point Mappings
 ---

-# Point Mappings (Freight Locations)
+# Point Mappings

 Point Mappings are used to map Freight Points (as set up in **Linc Lookup Values**) to related Business Central master data, such as customers and locations.
 When pallets are allocated for transfer or sales, the relevant freight point is selected from this set of master data.
 Key values from the Business Central master data record to which the freight point is mapped are then automatically populated on the pallet line, for example the Customer No. and Customer Name.

 Three types of freight points are set up in this table and defined by **Mapping Type**:

-* Customer Freight Points
+- Customer Freight Points
-* Location Freight Points
+- Location Freight Points
-* Port Freight Points
+- Port Freight Points

 Customer Freight Points
 -----------------------